-There are a lot of components to take into consideration when deciding when to replace a unit handling conveyor; It requires you to walk the line between maximizing the life of the conveyor you have and knowing when to move on from a conveyor that’s no longer best serving you.
+There are a lot of components to take into consideration when deciding when to replace a unit handling conveyor, as it requires you to walk the line between maximizing the life of the conveyor you have and knowing when to move on from a conveyor that’s no longer serving you.

-It’s common for food & beverage, manufacturing, automotive, parcel and many other industries that are reliant on unit handling conveyors to take a reactive approach when it comes to conveyor replacement.
+It’s common for food and beverage, manufacturing, automotive, parcel, and many other industries that are reliant on unit handling conveyors to take a reactive approach when it comes to conveyor replacement.

-Instead of waiting for costly critical equipment failure, you can be on the lookout for these early warning signs to help you extend the longevity of your conveyor:
+Instead of waiting for costly critical equipment failure, be on the lookout for these early warning signs to help you extend the longevity of your conveyor:

 - Exceedingly high temperatures

 Being proactive and investing in proper preventive maintenance not only helps you get more value out of your industrial conveyor, but also gives you more control over your systems and production—especially if you are in a seasonal business.
 Minimize disruptions and downtime by replacing or upgrading your conveyor system during your offseason, rather than being forced to do it during peak time when orders are jammed and the system is maxed out.